-We’ve included a short description of some of our favorite projects below.
+A few of our favorite projects are highlighted below.
 But we’re always following our winged muses to new places, so check back later to see what’s new in the Lab.

 population dynamics of little brown bats